 Portaplan dependant life insurance provides a benefit in the event of the death of your spouse or dependent children.
-This insurance provides coverage in addition to any Portaplan term life insurance that your spouse or dependent children may have purchased in their own name.
+This insurance provides coverage in addition to any term life insurance coverage that your spouse or dependent children may have under their own Portaplan policy.
 You must have at least one unit of term life insurance in order to apply for this coverage.

 For purposes of dependant life insurance:

 - A person who is your legal spouse, or

 - A person who has lived with you for at least 12 consecutive months in a role like that of a marriage partner.

 In circumstances where more than one individual meets the definition of spouse above, the person who qualifies last under the definition will be the eligible spouse.